letsjs/lets-copy/README.md

     username: 'root',
     password: '****',
     remotePath: '/var/www', // Where your files shall be located
+    localPath: 'src', // Optional.
+Which folder relative to the current folder, to sync
     revisionFile: '.REVISION' // Optional.
 Name of the file storing the last synced commit });